-IBA – TRANSPARENCY NOTIFICATION
+IBA – Transparency Notification

 Summary of the notification

-In its notification, NORGES BANK indicated that following an acquisition or disposal of securities or voting rights, downward crossing of the lowest threshold.
-Its total participation in IBA SA decreased and its participation in IBA shares with voting rights crossed the threshold of 1% on 23/01/2024.
+In its notification, NS Partners Europe S.A. indicated that it had passively crossed a threshold.
+Its total shareholding in IBA SA and its shareholding in IBA shares with voting rights had fallen below the 1% threshold on 27/10/2023.

 Content of the notification